bkeevil/arduino-mqtt/README.md

 ## Version 2 (Development Branch) Status

 I wound up using this code mostly on ESP8266 and ESP32 with higher memory requirements and better handling of dynamically allocated memory so version 2 is being redesigned.
 The code may be broken.
-I'm also in the process of switching my projects over to PlatformIO and want this library to be installable from the PIO library manager.

 Goals for Version 2:

-1. A proper library that can be installed from the Arduino Library Manager
+1. A proper library that can be installed from the Arduino Library Manager and conforms to the Ardunio Style Guide
+2. Make better use of the Arduino core byte streaming library
-2. Develop some working example programs
+3. Develop some working example programs
-3. Convert the project to use the String class rather than C style strings for topics
+4. Convert the project to use the String class rather than C style strings for data and topics (to reduce memory use).
-4. Use dynamically allocated memory for queues rather than statically allocated arrays
+5. Use dynamically allocated memory for queues rather than statically allocated arrays (to reduce memory use).
-5. Support for PlatformIO Library Manager
-6. Support for FreeRTOS

 ## Useage